BethCampbell33/Pairs_Project/README.md

 Assigning Investigations: supplementary materials

 Content:
-1. Java program with solution to base problem - used for varying number of choices
+1. Java program with solution to base problem - used for varying number of choices using nested loops.